FACT CHECK: Did Henry 'the Fonz' Winkler Die at Age 77?

 Everything on this website is fiction.
 It is not a lie and it is not fake news because it is not real.
 If you believe that it is real, you should have your head examined.
 Any similarities between this site’s pure fantasy and actual people, places, and events are purely coincidental and all images should be considered altered and satirical.
 See above if you’re still having an issue with that satire thing.

-In the days since this death hoax was published, Winkler visited his old elementary school, chatted with Hoda Kotb and Kathie Lee Gifford on Today, and danced on The Tonight Show:
+In the days after this death hoax was published, Winkler visited his old elementary school, chatted with Hoda Kotb and Kathie Lee Gifford on the Today show, and danced on the Tonight Show:

 In other words, Henry Winkler is still alive and well.